Vietnam jails American for 12 years for attempting to overthrow state

 Despite sweeping economic reform and increasing openness to social change, Vietnam’s ruling Communist Party retains tight media censorship and does not tolerate criticism.

-The court also sentenced two Vietnamese men to eight years and 10 years in prison for the same offence, Mieng said, adding that they will face three years house arrest after serving their prison terms.
+The court also sentenced two Vietnamese men to eight years and 10 years in prison for the same offence, Mieng said, adding that they will face three years’ house arrest after their jail terms.

-“Their objective is to cause riots in an attempt to overthrow the administration of Vietnam and eradicate the leading role of the (Communist) party,” the Tuoi Tre report cited the indictment as saying.
+“Their objective is to cause riots in an attempt to overthrow the administration of Vietnam and eradicate the leading role of the (Communist) party,” Truoi Tre cited the indictment as saying.

-Reporting by Khanh Vu; Editing by Michael Perry
+Reporting by Khanh Vu; Additional reporting by James Pearson; Editing by Michael Perry